Why did My Neon Tetra Disappear?

 Observing your adorable neon tetras one day and realizing some of them have disappeared the next morning can cause somehow a mini heart attack.
 However, there can be several reasons hiding behind such odd occasions.

-Here are some of the most common reasons why you can’t see one of your neon tetras anymore:
+Here you can find more details about the most common reasons why you can’t see one of your neon tetras anymore:

 Neon Tetra Died